-Figure 2.1: An inertial reference frame.
-Worldlines w_1 and w_2 represent observers at rest in this reference frame, w_3 is the spacetime trajectory of an inertial observer who is moving in this frame, and w_4 is the spacetime trajectory of a non-inertial object whose velocity and acceleration fluctuates.

-As Figure 2.2 tries to suggest, one may view an inertial reference frame as being defined by an infinite set of inertial observers, one sitting at every point in space, all of whom carry synchronized (ideal) clocks and all of whom are at rest with respect to each other (but recall that this situation is a challenge to realize in practice see the discussion of the OPERA experiment at the end of Chapter 1).
-You can imagine every observer carrying a notebook and recording the time, according to his clock, of events of interest.
+Figure 3.1: An inertial reference frame.
+Worldlines $w_1$ and $w_2$ represent observers at rest in this reference frame, $w_3$ is the spacetime trajectory of an inertial observer who is moving in this frame, and $w_4$ is the spacetime trajectory of a non-inertial object whose velocity and acceleration fluctuates.
+As Figure 3.2 tries to suggest, one may view an inertial reference frame as being defined by an infinite set of inertial observers, one sitting at every point in space, all of whom carry synchronized (ideal) clocks and all of whom are at rest with respect to each other (but recall that this situation is a challenge to realize in practice - see the discussion of the OPERA experiment at the end of Chapter 2).
+You can imagine every observer carrying a notebook (or these days a tablet computer) and recording the time, according to his clock, of events of interest.

+Figure 3.2: A family of inertial observers, all with synchronized watches and mutually at rest, defines an inertial reference frame.
 For example, consider a statement like "a moving rod has length L".
-Suppose that the worldline of the left end of the rod intersects the worldline of some observer A at the event labeled A^ whose time, according to observer A's clock, is t_1 .
-The worldline of the right end of the rod intersects the worldline of observer B at the event labeled B^ whose time (according to B) is also t_1 , and then intersects the worldline of observer C at event C^ at the later time t_2 (according to C).
-The interior of the rod sweeps out a flat two-dimensional surface in spacetime - the shaded "ribbon" bounded by the endpoint worldlines shown in Figure 2.3.

-The surface of simultaneity of event A^ , in the reference frame in which observer A is at rest, is the set of all events whose time coordinates in this frame coincide with the time of event A^ .
-So event B^ is on the surface of simultaneity of event A^ (it is displaced precisely horizontally), while event C^ is not on the surface of simultaneity of event A^ .
+Suppose that the worldline of the left end of the rod intersects the worldline of some observer A at the event labeled $A^$ whose time, according to observer A's clock, is $t_1$ .
+The worldline of the right end of the rod intersects the worldline of observer B at the event labeled $B^$ whose time (according to B) is also $t_1$ , and then intersects the worldline of observer C at event $C^$ at the later time $t_2$ (according to C).
+The interior of the rod sweeps out a flat two-dimensional surface in spacetime - the shaded "ribbon" bounded by the endpoint worldlines shown in Figure 3.3.
+The surface of simultaneity of event $A^$ , in the reference frame in which observer A is at rest, is the set of all events whose time coordinates in this frame coincide with the time of event $A^$ .
+So event $B^$ is on the surface of simultaneity of event $A^$ (it is displaced precisely horizontally), while event $C^$ is not on the surface of simultaneity of event $A^$ .